tlevine/dada.pink/bicycle-on-airplane/index.md

 ##
 I often say that
-elementary school was worst, middle school less bad, high school even less, college even less, not-school even less.
-These were sudden shifts at each new school rather than gradual changes each year.
+elementary school was worst, middle school less bad, high school even less, university even less, not-school even less.
+Teachers, students, and administrators were much more mean in the lower schools, there was much more homework in the lower schools, and I found the topics of study more interesting in the higher schools and after university.

 Given what I'm thinking about at the moment, I find it quite interesting that the shifts were sudden---they were more about the school than about the grade/age.

 Here's my present guess as to what is going on.
 The social status (that is, power, authority, &c.) of young people gets higher as they get older and move